MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/pop-ups.md

 _Xamarin.Forms provides two pop-up-like user interface elements – an alert and an action sheet.
 This article demonstrates using the alert and action sheet APIs to ask users simple questions and to guide users through tasks._

 Displaying an alert or asking a user to make a choice is a common UI task.
-Xamarin.Forms has two methods on the [`Page`](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) class for interacting with the user via a pop-up: [`DisplayAlert`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.DisplayAlert(System.String,System.String,System.String)/) and [`DisplayActionSheet`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.DisplayActionSheet(System.String,System.String,System.String,System.String[])/).
+Xamarin.Forms has two methods on the [`Page`](xref:Xamarin.Forms.Page) class for interacting with the user via a pop-up: [`DisplayAlert`](xref:Xamarin.Forms.Page.DisplayAlert*) and [`DisplayActionSheet`](xref:Xamarin.Forms.Page.DisplayActionSheet*).
 They are rendered with appropriate native controls on each platform.

 ## Displaying an Alert

 All Xamarin.Forms-supported platforms have a modal pop-up to alert the user or ask simple questions of them.
-To display these alerts in Xamarin.Forms, use the [`DisplayAlert`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.DisplayAlert(System.String,System.String,System.String)/) method on any [`Page`](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/).
+To display these alerts in Xamarin.Forms, use the [`DisplayAlert`](xref:Xamarin.Forms.Page.DisplayAlert*) method on any [`Page`](xref:Xamarin.Forms.Page).
 The following line of code shows a simple message to the user:

 ```csharp
 DisplayAlert ("Alert", "You have been alerted", "OK");